sac3g15/CoastSat_noc/README.md

 !
 Note: Using ‘%Name%’ in ArcGIS modal builder prevents overwriting the files !       by naming each file as its original name in the ‘Coastsat-master\data’ folder.
 ```
+**If you like the repo put a star on it!**

 #### 4.2 Further clean, extract baseline and add attributes ####
 Task time = ~15mins (dependant on size/complexity of study area)

-**Description:** Some erroneous shorelines remain through the presence of clouds or shadow/sun interface in mountainous regions.
+**Description:** Some erroneous shorelines remain through the presence of clouds, the shadow/sun interface in mountainous regions or inland waters and rivers.
 A manual visualisation and edit process is required, before merging all the shorelines and adding fields required for the DSAS change analysis.

 1. Manually view shorelines and remove unwanted vertices from lines using the edit window.
 This may include deleting unwanted/cloud present lines and unwanted years by using Split or Edit Vertices in the edit toolbar.
-See ‘EXTRA INFORMATION (EDITING) (1)’ for illistrations of the issue.
 2. Combine all shorelines in output batch directory.
     1. Merge
     2. Input = shorelines E.g. ‘Tunisia_1_output_cleaned’, ‘Tunisia_2_output_cleaned’, …